-Germany Is Struggling To Fill Its Farm Labor Shortage After Closing Its Borders
+Germany Struggles To Fill Its Farm Labor Shortage After Closing Its Borders

 "If I take on [Germans] to help with the harvest — assuming they're fit enough for the job — the problem I face is that they'll come from all over the region," Garlipp says.
 "I have no idea where these people have been or who they're mixing with at the end of the day, and the risk of [coronavirus] infection is much higher."

-Garlipp says he's received more than a hundred offers from Germans willing to help him on the farm, but it turns out he won't need their help.
-Thanks to the German government, his regular team of 80 Romanians is among those who will be allowed to bring in the harvest this year.
+Garlipp says he has received more than a hundred offers from Germans willing to help him on the farm, but it turns out he won't need their help.
+Thanks to the German government, his regular team of 80 Romanians are among those who will be allowed to bring in the harvest this year.